zhiyuoe/shadowagent/docs/related-works/reinforcement-learning.md

 {:toc}

-Reinforcement learning (RL) is a relatively new machine learning method which learns the best actions based on reward or punishment in an environment.
+Reinforcement learning (RL) is a relatively new machine learning method that learns the best actions based on reward or punishment in an environment.
 [https://en.wikipedia.org/wiki/Reinforcement_learning](https://en.wikipedia.org/wiki/Reinforcement_learning)<br />

 ---